 How do you find the balance?

-First of all, if the same information is entered again and again, then set it as default based on user preferences.
+First, if the same information is entered repeatedly, set it as default based on user preferences.

 Any good purchasing system should be able to handle both of these scenarios.

-The approval workflow should be automated so that the user is not left with the burden of trying to identify the right approval levels based on the amount of the purchase.
+The approval workflow should be automated so the user is not burdened with identifying the right approval levels based on the purchase amount.

-Now keep in mind, even though the approvals are automated, it still needs to be approved.
+Remember that even though the approvals are automated, they still need approval.

-The second thing you should automate is the transmission of the purchase orders to the suppliers.
+The second thing you should automate is transmitting the purchase orders to the suppliers.

-Once the purchase order is approved, the system should be able to automatically send the order to the vendor without the need for any manual intervention.
+Once the purchase order is approved, the system should be able to automatically send the order to the vendor without needing any manual intervention.